SchWiniX/Seminar_GLL_Parser/README.md

  - `'repetition'` is a natural number denoting the amount of times each test is executed.
 (Execution time is then averaged)
  - `'count'` will be the amounts of tests generated (-1 to never terminate)
+ - `'start_repetition'` Is the amount each odd substring will be repeated at the beginning
  - `'op'` is of form \"+N\" or \"*N\" (N being a natural umber) denoting the growth of the input per new test
  - `'substr0...n'` the input given to the parse is the concatination of these substring where all substr's with odd indicies are repeated